 So… are you tampon-loyal or a menstrual cup convert?
 Cups have gained popularity in recent years, but have never become as mainstream and common as tampons for dealing with periods.
 Everyone has their own preference, but let’s break down the pros and cons of both.
 Here we go...

 Ease-of-use is an important factor to consider, and using a menstrual cup takes some getting used to.
-When inserting a cup, you must decide on the right size (determined by your age and whether or not you have ever given birth) and thoroughly wash your hands before you start.
+Before you even get to inserting a cup, you should decide on the right size (this is usually determined by your age, and can change very slightly if you’ve ever given birth) and thoroughly wash your hands before you start.
 Apply a water-based lubricant if necessary, fold the cup in half with the rim facing up, then insert as you would a tampon.
 Then, twist to open inside the vagina, creating a seal.

 To remove, wash your hands again and insert an index finger and thumb into your vagina to find the stem of the cup.
 Pull down gently until you can feel the base, then pinch the base to release the seal and pull down to fully remove.